James Ward-Prowse: 2015–2023

 On 26 January 2021, Ward-Prowse played his 300th Southampton game, assisting a goal by Stuart Armstrong in a 3–1 home defeat by Arsenal.
 After Southampton rejected a reported offer from Aston Villa of £25 million for Ward-Prowse, he signed a new five-year contract on 19 August 2021.

-On 2 October 2021, Ward-Prowse scored a penalty in Southampton’s 3–1 loss to Chelsea at Stamford Bridge, but he also got a red card after Martin Atkinson went to the VAR monitor to review a late challenge he made on Jorginho.
+Ward-Prowse scored a penalty in Southampton's 3–1 loss to Chelsea at Stamford Bridge on 2 October 2021, but he also got a red card after Martin Atkinson went to the VAR monitor to review a late challenge he made on Jorginho.
+The subsequent suspension ended his run of 117 consecutive appearances in all competitions, dating back to December 2018.

-On 15 January 2022, Ward-Prowse scored a free-kick goal in Southampton's 3–1 loss to Wolves at Molineux Stadium.
+On 15 January 2022, Ward-Prowse scored a free-kick goal in Southampton's 3–1 loss to Wolverhampton Wanderers at Molineux Stadium.
 The goal placed him joint second in the list of most free-kick goals in Premier League history (12), only behind David Beckham (18).
 He was then described by Pep Guardiola as the greatest free-kick taker in the world.
+On 18 February 2023, his free-kick tally had risen to 17.
+13 of these had been scored in away games, two more than Beckham's away record of 11 free-kicks.

+In March 2023, Ward-Prowse played his 330th Premier League game for Southampton, breaking Jason Dodd's club record.
+He played his 400th game for the club on 2 April 2023, a 1–0 loss at West Ham, who were also fighting relegation.

+After Southampton were relegated from the Premier League on 13 May 2023, Ward-Prowse said the club's standards had slipped.

+West Ham United

+On 14 August 2023, Ward-Prowse signed for Premier League club West Ham United on a four-year contract, for a reported transfer fee of £30 million.
+He made his debut on 20 August, making two assists in a 3–1 home victory over Chelsea.
+He described the game as a "dream debut" as he assisted the opening goal for Nayef Aguerd and West Ham's second goal, for Michail Antonio.
+He scored his first goal for the club and his 50th in the Premier League in the following match, a 3–1 away victory over Brighton & Hove Albion on 26 August.

+On 6 April 2024, Ward-Prowse scored directly from a corner kick in West Ham's 2–1 win at Wolverhampton Wanderers.

+Loan to Nottingham Forest

+On 30 August 2024, Ward-Prowse signed for Premier League club Nottingham Forest on loan for the 2024–25 season.

+On 3 February 2025, the loan was terminated and Ward-Prowse returned to West Ham United.